 The Documentary Production Minor will prepare you to be a part of the tradition, history, theory and production of documentary forms and modes of expression.
 That means film, video, audio, web, photography - any medium with which you can examine the wonder and complexity of the real world.

 Our focus is on bringing high level production and analysis together to produce theoretically informed work.
-Students will gain a cutting edge understanding of the challenges of representing reality.
-We will screen the best works of the present and the past, work in teams to create short and long form documentaries, and interact with the best of contemporary documentarians.
+Students will gain a cutting edge understanding of the challenges of representing reality through film making courses.
+We will screen the best works of the present and the past, work in teams to create short and long form documentaries and interact with the best of contemporary documentarians.

-The minor is available as an elective to students who are enrolled in bachelor's degree programs at Michigan State University.
-Students in the Department of English; the School of Journalism; the Department of Media and Information; and the Department of Writing, Rhetoric, and American Culture may find this minor of particular interest.
+The minor is available as an elective to any student enrolled in bachelor's degree program at Michigan State University, however students in the Department of English, the School of Journalism, the Department of Media and Information and the Department of Writing, Rhetoric, and American Culture may find this minor of particular interest.